ParzivalHack/T-Scan/README.md

 # T-Scan
-Ping, scan ports and search vulnerabilities with T-Scan, written in Shell
+Ping, scan ports and search vulnerabilities with T-Scan, written in Shell(work in progress)